-Formed as a Community Land Trust in 2005, Homeward Bound’s seven original trustees had a desire to ensure a source of permanent affordable home ownership for working families in Jefferson and Clallam Counties, the foundation of which is the Community Land Trust Model Ground Lease.
+Formed as a Community Land Trust in 2005, Homeward Bound’s seven original trustees had a desire to ensure a source of permanent affordable home ownership for families and individuals in Jefferson and Clallam Counties, the foundation of which is the Community Land Trust Model Ground Lease.

 Homeward Bound registered as a nonprofit corporation in the State of Washington and received 501(c)(3) status from the Internal Revenue Service in 2005.